2024 WWE Draft: Transfer window

 During the December 6 episode of SmackDown, in preparation for Raws move to Netflix on January 6, 2025, WWE announced a transfer window, wherein the general managers of Raw, SmackDown, and NXT could negotiate the transfer of wrestlers between brands.
 The transfer window closed during the 2025 Royal Rumble weekend, although some transfers were announced over the following week.
+Further transfers have occurred throughout 2026 which as of May has not had a draft which included 19 NXT call-ups to the main roster.